zapalabs/zapa/README.md

 ## Local Setup

-The best way to develop, test, and debug is to setup a local, five-node network using ava-sim.
+The best way to develop, test, and debug is to setup a local five-node network using ava-sim.
 The steps required are:

 1. Run five versions of zcashd, each exposing a different port to talk to a unique zapavm node in the local network.
 2. Run ava-sim with the zapavm plugin as an argument.